kysomers/ButtonWheel/README.md

 `init(name : String, color : UIColor, centerOffset : CGPoint)`

 Each ButtonPiece must be given a name, which will correspond to the label if you decide to add one using `setLabel(...)`.
 The name will also match the name that is passed into `didTapButtonWheelAtName(name : String)` when it is called in the ButtonWheel's delegate.
-The `color` parameter is going to be the background color for the button, and `centerOffset` WillASDFASDFASDFASDFASDFASDFASDFA SDFASDFOJASJDFASKLDFALSDFLASDFLJASDFLJASLDFJASLDF
+The `color` parameter is going to be the background color for the button, and `centerOffset` will allow the user to move the image and label from its default position on the ButtonPiece.

+`func setImage(image: UIImage, imageViewSize : CGSize)`

+This sets an image, which will appear on the ButtonPiece when the ButtonWheel is set up with that piece.
+The two parameters correspond to the image itself and the size you want to set for it.
+Calling this after `setLabel(...)` won't replace the label, instead it will add the image along with the label.

+`func setLabel(maxLabelWidth : CGFloat, labelFont : UIFont, textColor : UIColor)`

+This sets a label, which will appear on the ButtonPiece when the ButtonWheel is set up with that piece.
+The parameters respectively correspond to the maximum width the label should have, the font for the label, and the label's text color.
+Calling this after `setImage(...)` won't replace the image, instead it will add the label along with the image.